 - $54,701.55 Asset Total

-These are your anchors, everything that you owe and must pay or else.
-They increase other peoples’ net worth, but not yours.
+These are your anchors, everything you owe and must pay.
+They increase other people’s net worth but not yours.

-One good advice that I luckily caught early is to always pay my credit cards on time and in full.
-This way I do not have to worry about paying crazy interests.
-As I built my credit score, I signed-up with credit cards when I saw a good perk, but I never went crazy to rack up thousands of consumer debt.
+One good piece of advice I luckily caught early is always pay my credit cards on time and in full.
+This way, I do not have to worry about paying crazy interest.
+As I built my credit score, I signed up for credit cards when I saw an excellent perk, but I never went crazy to rack up thousands of consumer debt.

-We were doing some travelling in 2019, we had family over and we wanted to treat them and show them the around.
+We were traveling in 2019, we had family over, and we wanted to treat and show them around.
 There were flights, road trips, theme parks, tours, and dining that we expected to spend but did not plan for.

 $8597.00 Combined Credit Card debt